CraigClem/SpaceInvader-Game/README.md

 ```

-to fire the laser I also used keydown and set conditions using if statements for a miss and a hit which is nested within a set interval.
+To fire the laser I also used keydown and set conditions using if statements for a miss and a hit which is nested within a set interval.
 Similar to the Space Invader bomb dropping, a 'Laser' class is then added and removed at the SpaceShip position minus width.

 To check if the laser hit an invader, I used the .find() array method to check if the cell contained both the laser and an an invader.
 If the cell did contain the invader class I then filtered the invader array and removed the invader which was postioned at collison index and the player recieved 10pts.